Table of Contents

 The branches of the sympathetic ganglionic chain have somatic and visceral distribution.

 Each spinal nerve receives 1 or more grey rami from a sympathetic ganglion which distributes postganglionic non-medullated sympathetic fibers to the segmental skin area supplied by the spinal nerve.
-These fibers are vasoconstrictive to the skin arterioles, pseudo motor to sweat glands and pilomotor to the cutaneous hairs.
+These fibers are vasoconstrictive to the skin arterioles, pseudo motor to sweat glands, and pilomotor to the cutaneous hairs.

 Postganglionic fibers to the head and neck and to the thoracic viscera arise from the ganglion cells of the sympathetic chain.
-Those to the head ascend along the internal carotid and vertebral arteries, whereas those to the thoracic organs are distributed by the cardiac, pulmonary, and the esophageal plexuses.
+Those to the head ascend along the internal carotid and vertebral arteries, whereas those to the thoracic organs are distributed by the cardiac, pulmonary, and esophageal plexuses.